2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 This is where generic fan tai sui content falls apart.

-Two people can share the same Chinese zodiac sign and still need completely different things at home.
-Why?
-Their layouts are different, their daily stress points are different, and their day-master balance might be different too.
+Two people can share the same Chinese zodiac sign and still need different things at home.
+Their layouts, daily stress points, and Day Master balances may all differ.

 That same "remedy" can feel useful in one home and just add noise in another.